 By Michael Svac, USA Hockey Central District Disabled Hockey Representative

-The USA National Blind Hockey Team traveled to Ottawa, Canada, this past weekend as part of the Canadian Blind Hockey Eastern Regional Tournament.
+The USA National Blind Hockey Team traveled to Ottawa, Canada, the weekend of November 8th as part of the Canadian Blind Hockey Eastern Regional Tournament.
 Games were played at the TD Place Arena which is the home to the Ottawa 67’s of the OHL.

 Anthony Chesrow and Luke Miller, both from the Chicago Blackhawks Blind Hockey Team, represented Team USA and brought home a Silver Medal from the event.
 Chesrow, a resident of Carol Stream, scored three goals for Team USA.
 We are extremely proud of our two athletes that not only represented our hometown of Chicago, but represented our country…the USA!